Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 The staging system used for thymomas is sometimes used for thymic carcinomas.

-Recurrent thymoma and thymic carcinoma is cancer that has recurred (come back) after it has been treated.
+Recurrent thymoma and thymic carcinoma are cancers that have recurred (come back) after treatment.
 The cancer may come back in the thymus or in other parts of the body.
-Thymic carcinomas commonly recur.
-Thymomas may recur after a long time.
-There is also an increased risk of having another type of cancer after having a thymoma.
-For these reasons, lifelong follow-up is needed.
+Thymic carcinoma is more likely to recur than thymoma.

 There are different types of treatment for patients with thymoma and thymic carcinoma.